-Independent districts are a legitimate alternative method available for use by the private and public sectors, as authorized by state law, to manage and finance basic services for community developments (emphasis supplied).... §190.002(2)(b), F.S.
+Independent districts are a legitimate alternative method available for use by the private and public sectors, as authorized by state law, to manage and finance basic services for community developments.
+(Emphasis supplied.)

+Prepared by Kenza van Assenderp 4/11/96 (Updated 6 March 2000) Page 12 §190.002(2)(b), F.S.